 MODERN FOREIGN LANGUAGES:

-The teaching of language encourages children’s curiosity of the world around us and provides invaluable social and cultural experience to equip them for adult life.
-At our school, we teach Spanish to all of our children, providing them with the opportunity to develop their intercultural understanding as well as being able to learn through conversation, reading and writing in another language.
+The teaching of language encourages children’s curiosity of the world around us and provides invaluable social and cultural experiences to equip them for adult life.
+At our school, we teach Spanish to all of our children, providing them with the opportunity to develop their intercultural understanding, as well as being able to learn through conversation, reading and writing in another language.

 We use a progressive scheme of work and in our lessons we focus on delivering exciting, challenging and varied activities to teach the children how to say, read and write in Spanish.
 Topics include: Greetings, the Calendar, Colours, Numbers, Food, Myself and Animals - our overall aim is to instil a love of language learning.